gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 ### Post-deploy hooks don't fix everything

-Say you dilligently call `mergeSchemaReleaseBranch` (or a similar release command) from your subservice post-deploy hook...
+Say you dilligently call `mergeSchemaReleaseBranch` (or a similar release command) from your subservice's post-deploy hook...
 Neat!
 However, there will still be latency between that release and the next gateway polling interval.
-This latency compounds when deploying many instances of a subservice app and the post-deploy hook doesn't fire until all instances are running.
+Even if you're not polling, post-deploy hooks probably won't time perfectly with your subservice(s) starting up, especially when deploying many instances.
 Long story short: there will always be latancy.

 Therefore, you may find that post-deploy hooks aren't a magic bullet for orchestrating seamless schema rollouts.
 Whether the revised gateway schema rolls out in seconds (thanks to post-deploy hooks), or minutes (until you press a merge button by hand), either scenario presents a window in which conflicting schema errors may occur.
-That said, releases really boil down to either being _non-breaking_ or _breaking_; the later of which should probably be done during a maintenance window.
+That said, releases really boil down to either being _non-breaking_ or _breaking_; the later of which needs a maintenance window or a deeper strategy.

+### Zero-downtime rollouts follow a basic formula

-Now, that's not to say that post-deploy hooks aren't a worthwhile _convenience_.
-It's just important to know what problem they are actually solving.
-The best release strategies will always deploy new subservice schemas quietly behind the gateway proxy layer in a way that activates new features without breaking existing ones.
-Following this pattern, it doesn't really matter if a gateway schema rollout takes seconds or minutes after a subservice deploy.
-This is also where staging changes to multiple subschemas and releasing them together as a single gateway cutover becomes very useful.
+The best release strategies will always deploy updated subservices quietly behind the gateway proxy layer in a way that activates new features without breaking existing ones.
+Following this pattern, it doesn't really matter if a gateway schema rollout takes seconds or minutes after a subservice deploy:

+1. Deploy all updated subservices while keeping existing subservice features operational.
+2. Push all updated subservice schemas to the gateway as a single cutover.
+3. Decomission old subservices, and/or outdated subservice features.

 ### Versioning subschemas with gateway code is a neat idea